 According to locals who showed us around, there are at least 10 other mosques in the municipality.
 However, this one sees around 2,000 people every Friday for their big prayers.

-Bareti Lake
+Roam around Bareti Lake

-Berta Karst Spring
+Visit Berta Karst Spring

 The natural monument of karst spring water streaming from volcanic beds flows in a stone pool right next to the centuries-old church.
 What makes these places special is the trout living in the stone pool that can follow the stream and move to the river, but they never do.
 Therefore, believers think the fish is sacred.

-Nowadays, the sight is on the monastery territory and a frequent destination for religious tourism in the Kvemo Kartli region.
+Nowadays, the sight is on the monastery territory and is a frequent destination for religious tourism in the Kvemo Kartli region.

-Chilchili River Canyon near Beshtasheni
+Enjoy views of Chilchili River Canyon near Beshtasheni

-The Chilchili river flowing through Beshtasheni and Smadlo villages forms 400 meters long and about 20 meters deep canyon at 1,575 m above sea level.
+The Chilchili River flowing through Beshtasheni and Smadlo villages forms 400 meters long and about 20 meters deep canyon at 1,575 m above sea level.
 The area is covered with artificial forest and features a natural spring at the gorge’s entrance that can be used for camping.

-Trialeti Petroglyphs
+Hunt down Trialeti Petroglyphs

 Petroglyphs are prehistoric images carved on ceilings and walls of caves, stones, or cliffs.
-And Tsalka is home to such ancient drawings referred to as Trialeti Petroglyphs found near the village Gantiadi.
+Tsalka is home to such ancient drawings referred to as Trialeti Petroglyphs found near the village Gantiadi.

 Geometric carvings on unevenly smooth andesite-basalt rocks showcase mainly the local fauna: roe deer, camels, lions, red deer, birds, and fish.
 Apart from fauna, you can also see a drawing of a hunter with arrows and bows.
 The petroglyphs date back to different periods – from the Mesolithic to Bronze-Iron Eras.